Sufficafish/digital-garden/posts/Session Notes/Session 1 - Death House Disco.md

 ---
 - Campaign starts with a group of travelers headed through some foggy woods as part of a caravan led by [[Arrigal]]
 - at night [[Mercurie Slypher]], [[Arden]], [[H of H]], [[Viscero]], and [[Ellory Vellum]] huddle around a campfire. [[Arrigal]] checks up on them but the night is otherwise uneventful.
-- the party wakes up the following morning in woods unlike those they fell asleep at, shrouded in heavy mist with the sound of wolves in the background.
+- the party wakes up the following morning in woods unlike those they fell asleep at, shrouded in heavy mist with the sound of [[Wolf|wolves]] in the background.
 The rest of the caravan is nowhere to be found
 - after some discussion the party ventures into the woods, finding a worn road
 - five hours of travel lead the party to the [[Gates of Barovia]], huge iron gates that open for them and close behind them.
 - soon after passing through the gates the party stumbles across a dead courier carrying [[Kolyan Indirovich's Letter]].
-The threat of enclosing wolves push the party back to the road.
+The threat of enclosing [[Wolf|wolves]] push the party back to the road.
 - further down the road we find two children, [[Rose & Thorn]], in the middle of the road. [[Rose & Thorn|Thorn]] is crying and clutching a doll, and [[Rose & Thorn|Rose]] explains that their parents went into the basement of their house to kill a monster and asks that we rescue their crying baby brother from upstairs. [[Ellory Vellum|Ellory]] opts to stay behind with the children while the others explore the house.
 - The mist from the forest surrounds all except [[The Death House|the house]], [[Rose & Thorn|Rose]] claims entering the mist means death.
 - [[Rose & Thorn]] provide little useful information, seemingly unaware of simple details like how to access the basement or what the monster is. [[Mercurie Slypher|Mercurie]] gets frustrated when a sentient suit of armor attacks the party, to which the children again claim ignorance.